Last updated - 1 March 2018

 What is the benefit cap?

-The benefit cap limits the amount of money that most working-age people can claim.
+The benefit cap limits the amount that most working-age people can claim.
 It is set at £296 per week for single people and £442 per week for lone parents and couples with or without children.
 Lower limits will apply outside of London.

 Any amount you receive above the benefit cap will be deducted from your Housing Benefit.